 Next, I added a bit of water into my totals (listed at the end of this post) for the amount of water I would expect my family to use each week.

 Also, I will keep my kid’s “too small” clothes just a bit longer.
 In an emergency situation, I’d be totally fine with them wearing slightly high water pants!
 I’d just be grateful for the additional clean clothes!
+I will still donate them to family, friends and thrift stores eventually, I’ll just keep them a bit longer first in storage.

 Last, I will be doing a bunch of research on how to do laundry in an emergency to come up with a solution that will work best for our family.
-I will actually try out different methods and share what I learn here on the blog.
+I will actually try out different methods and share what I learn here on the blog. *Update: I have done this.
+You can read the results here: Which Powerless Laundry System is Best?

 3. My Kids go to the Bathroom a LOT!

 Seriously!
-WAY to often!
+WAY too often!
 We didn’t flush every time they went, but anytime it was “stinky,” we did!
 We filled up the back of the toilet with our stored water and we flushed it.
 But about half a day into it, I realized that in a true emergency, it wouldn’t just be our water that was off, and we wouldn’t be able to flush!

 So, again, a bit embarrassed here, but I’m just now realizing how important it is to have some way for us to dispose of / take care of that type of waste in an emergency.
 Had we not be able to flush, it would have been a serious issue in just those two days.
 Not only would it have been unpleasant, but it would have been unsafe and unsanitary.
 I can’t even imagine what it would have been like for weeks or a month!